 - Students at Massachusetts Bay Community College in Wellesley Hills, about 15 miles from downtown Boston, can earn a certificate for EMT training.

-- Northern Essex Community College in Haverhill, 39 miles from downtown Boston, offers an EMT basic course program.
+- Northern Essex Community College in Haverhill, 39 miles from downtown Boston, offers an EMT-Basic course.

-- For students near Worcester, Quinsigamond Community College offers certificate programs for basic and intermediate EMT levels.
+- For students near Worcester, Quinsigamond Community College offers certificate programs for basic and paramedic EMT levels.
 This school is almost 48 miles from Boston's downtown.